ialbert/bio/md/index.md

     ATTAAAGGTTTATACCTTCCCAGGTAACAAACCAACCAACTTTCGATCTCTTGTAGATCT
     GTTCTCTAAACGAACTTTAAAATCTGTGTGGCTGTCACTC

-You could also convert the data stored under `ncov` name to formats.
-Let's convert just the `CDS` features annotated for gene `S` to say `GFF`:
+You could also convert the data stored under `ncov` name to other formats.
+Let's convert the `CDS` features annotated for gene `S` to `GFF`:

 ```{bash, comment=NA}
     bio ncov --gff --gene S --type CDS
 ```

 Now, back to our problem of aligning proteins.
-Let's align the first 80 basepairs of DNA sequences for the `S` protein for each organism, `bio` even gives you a shortcut, instead of typing `--gene S --type CDS` you can write it as `ncov:S` :
+Let's align the first 90 basepairs of DNA sequences for the `S` protein for each organism, `bio` even gives you a shortcut, instead of typing `--gene S --type CDS` you can write it as `ncov:S` :

 ```{bash, comment=NA}
     bio ncov:S ratg13:S --end 90 --align
 ```

-If instead we wanted to align the 80bp DNA sequences for `S` protein after their translation into proteins we could do it like so:
+If instead we wanted to align the 90bp DNA sequences for `S` protein after their translation into proteins we could do it like so:

 ```{bash, comment=NA}
     bio ncov:S ratg13:S --translate --end 80 --align